Pure 100% Ceremonial Cacao

 Anandamide is commonly referred to as the bliss molecule, and is associated with the runner’s high effect.
 It is actually the first endocannabinoid to be discovered, and it is well known for moderating pain.
 Cacao also has N-linoleoylethanolamine, which is the reuptake inhibitor for anandamide.

 Serotonin - Helps with wellbeing, and creates resistance to stress.
-Cacao also has MOA inhibitors that inhibit reuptake of serotonin.
+Cacao contains typtophan, an amino acid that the body converts into serotonin, and cacao contains MOA inhibitors that inhibit re-uptake of serotonin.

 Dopamine - Gives feelings of motivation and pleasure.
-Cacao also has MOA inhibitors that inhibit reuptake of dopamine.
+Cacao contains tyrosine, an amino acid that the body converts into dopamine, and cacao contains MOA inhibitors that inhibit re-uptake of dopamine.

-Due to these molecules and many others, when you drink ceremonial cacao you may feel expansive, blissful, connected to self and/or others, inspired, connected to your intuition & vision, connected to spirit, grounded, emotions arise, and the movement of stuck energy.
-You can also experience increased blood flow, mood elevation, and a more expanded state of consciousness.
-Cacao is a vasodilator, meaning your blood vessels and muscular systems relax.
-When working with ceremonial doses of cacao, blood flow can increase by up to 30%, meaning that more blood (life force energy) is moving through your body and nourishing all of your systems.
+Due to these molecules and many others, when you drink ceremonial cacao you may feel expansive, blissful, connected to self and/or others, inspired, connected to your intuition & vision, connected to spirit, grounded, you may have emotions arise, and you may experience the movement of stuck energy.
+Gives the perception of time slowing down.

 Not sure where to start with cacao?